SRombauts/UEGitPlugin/README.md

 **First version of the plugin has been integrated by default in UE4.7 in "beta version".**

-This is a developement fork to develop a "Git LFS v2" of the plugin alongside the existing git plugin inside currents version of the engine.
+This is a developement fork to develop a "Git LFS 2 with File Locks" of the plugin alongside the existing git plugin inside currents version of the engine.
 For now, you need to install it into your Project Plugins folder, and it will overwrite (replace) the default "Git (beta version)" Source Control Provider with the "Git (LFS 2)" plugin.

 Have a look at the [Git Plugin Tutorial on the Wiki](https://wiki.unrealengine.com/Git_source_control_%28Tutorial%29).